AntoPorter/CopilotForSecurity/CopilotForSecurity/Prompts/readme.md

 ## Similar Incidents
 > "Show me similar incidents to incident ID 12345."

-This prompt can show you a collection of up to 20 other incidents that most closely resemble the current incident.
+This prompt can show you a collection of incidents that most closely resemble the current incident.

 ## Incident Severity
 > "List all incidents with high severity in the past week."